Inside IPM: Meet Samantha Timlick

 Hi Samantha, you’ve been with IPM since the company first started.
 How did you get involved?

 Interesting!
-So how do you go from receptionist to VP of Client Services?
+So how do you go from receptionist to CEO and owner?

 You studied psychology in school.
-How has that helped you at IPM?
+How does that help you run IPM?

-Based on your experience working with clients, what’s one of the biggest challenges or opportunities you see for nonprofits in this new decade?
+Based on your experience working with clients, what’s one of the biggest challenges you see for nonprofits in this new decade?

 I understand that your son is enrolled in a Montessori school, and you’ve become a bit of an amateur expert on Montessori.
 What attracted you to that teaching approach?

 I can see this perspective on respect being useful in all relationships.
-How has it helped you in your job?
+How has it helped you as CEO?

-IPM has always taken a collaborative approach with our clients, and now I understand the value of it even more.
+IPM has always taken a collaborative approach with our clients.
 A fundraising organization’s relationship with their client should never be one-sided.
 I’ve worked with clients who listen to our recommendations and say, “Sure, whatever, I’m paying you so just go do it.”
 I’ve also worked with clients who say, “No, we know better.
 Do it our way instead.”
 Neither of those relationships are very productive.
 The most successful fundraising happens when both sides value the input of the other.

 What’s one of the most common mistakes you see nonprofits make?

 I see nonprofits spread themselves too thin, or try to be too many things to too many people.
 So my advice is: Know your lane.
-To thine own self be true.
 Don’t let anything shiny pull you away from that.
 To best serve your cause, you have to be really focused.
 So know your strengths and don’t stray from your mission.

 If you could give a nonprofit one and only one piece of advice that would best prepare them to be financially stable for the next decade, what would you recommend?

 Direct mail isn’t dead.
-Don’t give up on it just because it might feel a little old and dusty.
+Don’t give up on it just because it’s been around forever.

 Focus on stewardship and recognize donors as people.
 Even when they’re giving $5, they’re not just numbers.
 They need to be thanked, promptly and authentically, for their involvement and investment in your cause.
 That includes donors, followers, volunteers, employees — anyone who engages with your organization.
 It’s people who ultimately make things happen, whether they’re outside the organization or inside the organization.